Alexander York

 Picture@ Studio j’adore ce que vous faites

-York was a 2016 winner of the prestigious Fulbright Research Grant, a 2017 winner of the Hanns-Seidel Foreign Student Grant, and has been supported by the arte-Musica Foundation in Frankfurt.
+York was a winner of the prestigious Fulbright Research Grant, a winner of the Hanns-Seidel Foreign Student Grant, and has been supported by the arte-Musica Foundation in Frankfurt.
+He was awarded a Luminarts Fellowship, a Bel Canto award from the Bel Canto Society of Chicago, and was the runner up in the Art Song/Oratorio division of the American Prize.
+He is a graduate of Lawrence University in Wisconsin and received his master's degree from Northwestern University.

-A Wedding and was seen in masterclass with Renée Fleming.
-As an Apprentice Artist with Central City Opera in 2015, York jumped in on one day’s notice to sing Cervantes/Don Quixote in Mitch Leigh’s Man of La Mancha, earning a glowing review, performed Baron Duphol in La Traviata, and received the prestigious John Moriarty Award for collegiality and service to the company.
+Before making his way to Europe, York made the rounds in the American summer festival scene.
+At the Aspen Opera Center, he performed as Snooks in William Bolcom’s A Wedding.
+As an Apprentice Artist with Central City Opera, York jumped in on one day’s notice to sing Cervantes/Don Quixote in Mitch Leigh’s Man of La Mancha, performed Baron Duphol in La Traviata, and received the prestigious John Moriarty Award.

 Opera Magazine Profile